PaperMC/docs/docs/paper/how-to/per-world-config.md

 # Per World Configuration

 One of the most powerful yet least understood features of the Paper configuration is setting configuration options per world.
-While not available for all config options, any setting under `world-settings` in either `paper.yml` or `spigot.yml` can be set differently for each world.
+While not every config option can be set per world, everything under `world-settings` in either `paper.yml` or `spigot.yml` can be configured differently on a per world basis.

 ## Default Values